 Cum Laude: a cumulative GPA of 3.5-3.74

-Graduation with honors that are recognized at commencement ceremonies are based upon the student's cumulative grade point average available at the beginning of the semester of graduation.
-Actual graduation with honors is calculated after the final semester's grades have been received and certified, and will be indicated on the diploma and official transcript.
+Graduation with honors that are recognized at commencement ceremonies is based upon the student's cumulative grade point average available at the beginning of the semester of graduation.
+Actual graduation with honors is calculated after the final semester's grades have been received and certified and will be indicated on the diploma and official transcript.

 Q: Can I still order regalia?*

-A: Yes, regalia must be ordered Friday, July 17, in order to receive before the virtual ceremony.
+A: Yes, regalia must be ordered Friday, July 17, to receive before the virtual ceremony.